Transformative Autism Programs

 Passion and Enthusiasm: When they have an interest or hobby, people with autism can become deeply passionate and/or exceptionally skilled, sharing their enthusiasm with others in meaningful ways.

-Recognizing and embracing these gifts can help support individuals with autism in thriving and making significant contributions to their communities.
+Recognizing and embracing these gifts can help support individuals with autism to thrive and make significant contributions to their communities.
 At Rocky Point Academy, we aim to nurture these strengths, allowing each individual to reach their fullest potential.

 The Power of Clay

-Do you find yourself or a loved one repeating the same negative behavior over and over again?
-Perhaps you constantly find yourself being late, despite the fact you are always trying to hurry.
-Or maybe you have a child who has been told everyday… “Remember your lunch, remember your agenda, and don’t forget your mitts…” and still you find yourself delivering things to school on a weekly basis.
+Do you find yourself or a loved one repeating the same negative behaviour over and over again?
+Perhaps you constantly find yourself being late, despite the fact that you are always feeling rushed.
+Or maybe you have a child who has been told every day, “Remember your lunch, remember your agenda, and don’t forget your mitts…” and still you find yourself delivering things to school on a weekly basis.

-Why is it that even though the desire to change the behavior is there… the negative behavior continues to repeat itself?
+Why is it that even though the desire to change a behaviour is there — the negative behaviour continues to repeat itself?

-The answer can be found in the underlying concepts which establish our behaviors.
-Concepts such as change, consequence, time, sequence and order.
-If these underlying concepts are missing, the positive behaviors resulting from these concepts will be a challenge to maintain.
+The answer can be found in the underlying concepts which establish our behaviours; concepts such as change, consequence, time, sequence and order.
+If these underlying concepts are missing, it will always feel like an uphill battle.

-The concept mastery procedure is unique in that it addresses the underlying root cause of negative or unwanted behaviors.
-Changing these behaviors need not be an exercise in determination, self-discipline and exhaustion.
-Address the root… and the behaviors will naturally follow.
+The concept mastery procedure is unique in that it addresses the underlying root cause of negative or unwanted behaviours.
+Changing these behaviours need not be an exercise in determination, self-discipline and exhaustion.
+Address the root… and the behaviours will naturally follow.

 Results of Our Program